DimuthuKasunWP/WSO2IS-NextJS-Sample-Application/README.md

 ## 🚀 Getting started

-Clone this repository and do the following inside the project folder:
+Clone this repository and checkout v2.0 branch.
+Do the following inside the project folder:

 1. Run `cp .env.local.example .env.local`
 2. Enter the WSO2 Identity Server configuration values to the respective fields in `.env.local`